BrayanGuerreroXD/parking-crud-nestjs/README.md

    - **NUMBER_SESSIONS**: Specifies the maximum number of concurrent sessions allowed per user.
    - **EXPIRATION_TIME**: Specifies the expiration time (in seconds) for JWTs after which they are no longer valid.
    - **URL_API_MAIL**: Specifies the URL endpoint for sending emails via an external API (http://localhost:3000/mail-record/send in this case).
+   - **MORGAN_FORMAT**: Specifies the morgan format for logging incoming HTTP requests in the server console. (e.g., dev)

      Ensure these values are kept secret and not shared publicly.